 Greg Beard, Alexandria, LA | Trustee 2017-2020

 A. T. Prescott also had the distinction of serving as the first Lieutenant Governor of the District in 1921.
-He was succeeded by H. L. Whitfield of Columbus, Miss., and R. L. Tullis, of Baton Rouge in 1922.
+He was succeeded by H. L. Whitfield of Columbus, MS, and R. L. Tullis, of Baton Rouge, LA in 1922.

 The numbering of divisions, as we do today, did not begin until 1948, when we had eight divisions.
-There are now 19 divisions within the La.-Miss.-W.Tenn.
-District.
+There are now 19 divisions within the LaMissTenn District.

 Roster of District Lt Governors: